VaidantJain/SpaceInvaders/README.md

 # SpaceInvaders
-The Space Invader game is a Python project developed using Pygame for game mechanics and Tkinter for the front end.
+The Space Invader game is a Python project developed using Pygame for game mechanics.
 It features a classic arcade-style gameplay where players must defend against waves of descending aliens.
 The game includes dynamic geometric levels, a user login system, and a high score leaderboard stored in an SQL database.

 # Features
 1. Classic arcade-style Space Invader gameplay.